eniac/Cebinae/vm_experiments.md

 These section describes how to measure and report the false positive and negative rate of the flow table data structure used in Cebinae's egress, using a 700MB sample trace from CAIDA, of a 10 Gb/s core router link.

-1. ssh into the vm and go to the cebinae directory.
+1. ssh into the vm with ``vagrant ssh`` and go to the /cebinae directory.
 This directory is a shared pointer to the cebinae repo directory in the host machine.

 ```
-(base) jsonch@jsonchs-MBP vm % pwd
-/Users/jsonch/Desktop/cebinae/vm
-(base) jsonch@jsonchs-MBP vm % vagrant ssh
+% vagrant ssh
 Welcome to Ubuntu 18.04.4 LTS (GNU/Linux 4.15.0-101-generic x86_64)

  * Documentation:  https://help.ubuntu.com